microsoft/vscode-docs/docs/editor/debugging.md

 ## Function breakpoints

-Support for function breakpoints in node debugging is limited because:
+Node debug supports function breakpoints but their usefulness is limited because:

 - Function breakpoints only work for global, non-native functions.
 - Function breakpoints can only be created if the function has been defined (and has been seen by the debugger).